yevgenykuz/service-discovery-demo-parent/README.rst

 Service Discovery Demo
 ######################

-This project includes demo applications and configuration to demo Checkmarx service discovery on kubernetes.
+| This project includes demo applications and configuration to demo Checkmarx service discovery on kubernetes.
+| **Security note: These applications are vulnerable by design.
+Do not use them as reference for a secured applications.**
 -----

 .. contents::